Setting the scene

 As a staff member’s record began at appointment to a position, recruitment was one of the areas to be investigated.
 The objective of the recruitment element of the project was to appoint the best person for the job in the shortest possible timeframe.

-This case study concerns one part of the recruitment process – vacancy advertising.
+One aspect of the recruitment process required particular attention – vacancy advertising.

 Advertising for new positions within the University was predominantly paper-based and was a very time- and resource-intensive process.

 Data collected prior to the rapid improvement event showed that:

 - Advertisements in print media could have a lead time of up to three months

 - Vacancy advertising costs in specialist journals were significantly greater than in other media

 - Response rates from specialist journals were very low

 - Appointment rates from specialist journals were extremely low

 - To establish an up-to-date and accurate staff record to include personal details and e.g. CV data, publications data, research grants awards and career history

 - To enable access through a single web front end – even if the data was being pulled from various databases.
 Different levels of access would need to be established.